godofhoe/Scaling-linguistics/scaling analysis/draw ratio of scaling function/README.md

 # draw ratio of scaling function
-This is old function for check r_f by hands.
+This is old function for checking r_f by hands.
 It is useless now.